paultgriffiths/paultgriffiths.github.io/_pages/about.md

   - /about.html
 ---

-I am an atmospheric chemist and work in the Long-Term Global Change Directorate of the UK's National Centre for Atmospheric Science.
+I am an atmospheric chemist and lecturer in the Atmospheric Chemistry Research Group at the University of Bristol.
 My research interests are in modelling chemistry-climate feedbacks, and in the evolution of atmospheric composition more generally.

-Before NCAS, I worked in cloud modelling, aerosol chemistry and various aspects of chemical physics.
+Before this, I worked for NCAS in their Long Term Climate Change Directorate, and have experience in cloud modelling, aerosol chemistry and various aspects of chemical physics.

 <h3> Other information</h3>
 - 2024 Visiting Researcher, National Institute for Environmental Science, Tsukuba, Japan.